bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

-This is a guide that describes how to manually replace the original Linux v2.6.25 kernel on a Seagate Central NAS with a previously cross compiled modern, Linux v5.x kernel.
+This is a guide that describes how to manually replace the original Linux v2.6.25 kernel on a Seagate Central NAS with a previously cross compiled modern Linux kernel.

 Refer to the instructions in **README_CROSS_COMPILE_KERNEL.md** to cross compile a kernel for use in this procedure or refer to the